typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/consistent-type-imports.md

 ## When Not To Use It

-- If you specifically want to use both import kinds for stylistic reasons, you can disable this rule.
+- If you specifically want to use both import kinds for stylistic reasons, you can avoid this rule.

 ## Related To